Is Drano Safe for Septic Systems?

 Why Does the Bottle Say “Septic Safe”?

-What Drano Actually Does to Your Septic Bacteria
+What Drano Actually Does Inside Your Septic Tank

 Is Drano Max Gel Safe for Septic Systems?